MahletHailu/boat-tracker-client/README.md

    3. Types: This is for types and interfaces
    4. Util: for utility functions

  # Tools and technologies used

    Language: TypeScript (I picked this over JS because it provides type safety and allows you to program in a Object-Oriented prgramming way).
    IDE: Visual Studio Code
    UI Components: Material UI

+ # Configuration

+ What I would like to include is have env file for setting.
+At the moment, urls for the service are hard coded.

+ # How to install and run

+ run npm install
+     npm start run